STXT - Semantic Text

 This document defines the specification of the STXT (Semantic Text) language.

-STXT is a Human-First language, designed so that its natural form is readable, clear, and comfortable for people, while at the same time maintaining a precise structure and easily processable by machines.
+STXT is a Human-First language, designed so that its natural form is readable, clear, and comfortable for people, while at the same time maintaining a precise and easily machine-processable structure.

-STXT is a hierarchical and semantic textual format aimed at:
+STXT is a hierarchical and semantic textual format oriented to:

 This document describes the base syntax of the language.